Posted on 19 September 2024

 Self-checkout is a less standard check-out experience.
 However, the self-checkout model has fizzled out recently due to increased theft rates.
 This should be a telltale sign that POS systems are not problematic per se.
 Instead, how retailers—and customers—choose to use POS systems defines POS experiences.

 That is why POS debit, as explained shortly, is not a problematic payment method per se but one defined more by user behavior.
-In a nutshell, a POS transaction on a bank statement is a transaction that, when performed using a debit card, involves a banking process where purchase amounts are immediately debited from a customer’s bank account—in-store, online or offline.
+In a nutshell, a POS transaction on a bank statement is a transaction that, when performed using a debit card, involves a banking process where purchase amounts are immediately debited from a customer’s bank account—in-store purchases or online transactions.

 POS Debit: Definition & Uses